rivea0/blog/_posts/2022-03-09-lexical-environment-and-closures-in-javascript.md

 > **A variable is updated in the Lexical Environment where it lives.**

 Again, `start` and `count` lives inside the Lexical Environment of `powersOfTwo`.
-When we update `count`, it is updated there, not inside the Lexical Environment of the returned function.
+When we update `count`, it is updated there, not inside the Lexical Environment of the returned function which we bind to `twoToThePower`.

-So, in the first call of `twoToThePower`, `start` is 2 and `count` is 0.
+In the first call of `twoToThePower`, `start` is 2 and `count` is 0.
 In the second call, `start` is still 2, but `count` is updated and is now 1.
-And, it keeps being updated inside the Lexical Environment where it lives as long as we call `twoToThePower`.
+And, it keeps being updated inside the Lexical Environment where it lives (`powersOfTwo`) as long as we call `twoToThePower`.

-`twoToThePower` has the "power" to access and modify the variables inside of a Lexical Environment that its `outer` references.
+So, `twoToThePower` has the "power" to access and modify the variables inside of a Lexical Environment that its `outer` references.

 This is what *closures* are about, a function that has access to its `outer` scope.